GerasSB/BlenderASN/README.md

 └───myBlenderFile.blend
 ```

-### Misc Tools
+### Collision Tools

 * **Remove Vertical Geometry:** Automatically removes all vertical geometry in the selected objects.
-Adjusting the `Strength` setting will alter how prone it is towards deleting slanted geometry.
+Adjusting the `Strength` setting will alter how generous it is towards deleting slanted geometry.
 Using the default `0.63` is recommended.

+* **Roadtype Info:** Clicking the button will display the type of collision for the currently active material.
+For example, selecting the material `Roadtype_0x0200` would display `Kart and item wall`.

 ### Misc. info